brightlikethelight/HUSAI/paper/sae_stability_paper.md

 ## Abstract

 Sparse Autoencoders (SAEs) have emerged as a leading tool for mechanistic interpretability, decomposing neural network activations into interpretable features.
 Recent work identified low feature overlap across training runs (Paulo & Belrose, 2025) and argued that consistency should be prioritized (Song et al., 2025).
-We present the first systematic multi-seed, multi-architecture stability analysis to characterize baseline consistency under standard training practices.
-Training 10 SAEs (5 TopK, 5 ReLU) on a grokking transformer for modular arithmetic, we find architecture-independent instability: mean pairwise maximum cosine correlation (PWMCC) of 0.302±0.0003 for TopK and 0.300±0.0004 for ReLU, both far below the high stability threshold (0.7).
-This persists despite excellent reconstruction metrics (explained variance >0.92), revealing troubling decoupling between reconstruction quality and feature consistency.
-Our results confirm the consistency gap identified by Song et al. (0.30 baseline vs 0.80 achievable with optimization) exists systematically across architectures and tasks, motivating urgent need for consistency-promoting training methods in practical SAE deployments.
+We present the first systematic multi-seed, multi-architecture stability analysis with critical random baseline controls.
+Training 10 SAEs (5 TopK, 5 ReLU) on a grokking transformer for modular arithmetic, we find that feature consistency (PWMCC ≈ 0.30) is **indistinguishable from randomly initialized SAEs**—standard training produces zero stability above random chance.
+However, alternative metrics (subspace overlap) show trained SAEs DO learn structure, suggesting they find the correct subspace but not a consistent basis.
+We also discover striking layer dependence: Layer 0 shows BELOW-random consistency (PWMCC = 0.047), indicating orthogonal feature solutions across seeds.
+These findings reframe the "consistency gap" from "low vs high stability" to "random baseline vs learned structure," with urgent implications for interpretability research relying on single SAE instances.

 **Keywords:** Sparse Autoencoders, Mechanistic Interpretability, Feature Stability, Reproducibility